redorav/ddspp/README.md

 # DDS++

-DDS image readers are typically not multiplatform and pull in many extra headers (e.g. the fantastic [gli](https://github.com/g-truc/gli) or the [Microsoft DirectXTex](https://github.com/Microsoft/DirectXTex)) This single no-dependency header can decode and encode the DDS headers and compute the mipmap and slice offset of a given DDS texture.
+DDS image readers are typically not multiplatform and pull in many extra headers (e.g. the fantastic [gli](https://github.com/g-truc/gli) or [Microsoft DirectXTex](https://github.com/Microsoft/DirectXTex)) This single no-dependency header can decode and encode the DDS headers and compute the mipmap and slice offset of a given DDS texture.
 It is meant as an aid to provide this information directly to graphics APIs to upload data to the GPU.

 ## Usage